kawan16/angular-inheritance/README.md

 ### Base Controller and Service

-Angular inheritance comes with base controller and service from which children inherits.
+Angular Inheritance comes with base controller and service from which children inherits.
 Both controller and service comes with a the $log service as ```log``` attribute.
 The controller has its ```scope``` as attribute in more.

 ```js
    function BaseController( $scope ) { /* Some code */}